 When should I write a will?

 A will should be understood primarily as a means to appoint an executor.
 He or she will have the power to act on our behalf once we have passed away.
-As Muslims, we should also consider that closely related to this is the requirement to ensure that our worldly and spiritual debts are paid.
-In other words, we should not assume that a will is only necessary once we have substantial wealth; but that it is required to ensure that our debts are settled even if we are unable to pay ourselves.
+As Muslims, we should also remember that we are required to ensure that our worldly and spiritual debts are paid.
+In other words, a will is necessary to enable our debts to be settled even if we are unable to pay when we are alive.

 Why should you use us?

-We are both professional and friendly, and we have extensive knowledge and experience of estate planning and will writing for properties in England and abroad.
+We are friendly and professional and have extensive knowledge and experience of estate planning and will writing for properties in England and abroad.

 Do I need to have two separate wills in England, one that is Islamic and one which is English?